Pentacle's TEAM

 Director of Programming

 Quincie Hydock earned her BFA in dance & choreography from Virginia Commonwealth University.
 In 2013 she moved to New York City and co-founded a duet dance theater company, Q&A Productions.
 After volunteering as a production assistant at one of Pentacle’s APAP showcases, Quincie joined Pentacle’s staff in 2014.
-Before becoming Director of Programming, she directed and developed the Administrative Support Program over a 4-year period.
+Before becoming Director of Programming in 2024, she was director of the Administrative Support Program, where she developed the program over a 4-year period to best fit the evolving needs of performing artists.

-During her time at Pentacle, Quincie's excellent management and leadership skills have been honed through producing two successful seasons of the Pentacle Dance Series at the Rubin Museum; coordinating Pentacle’s Arts Administration Internship Program during a period of rapid growth for the program; serving as one of the program administrators working directly with artists in the ART program; and developing a successful pilot session of the Tour Ready Lab program.
+During her time at Pentacle, Quincie's excellent management and leadership skills have been honed through producing two successful seasons of the Pentacle Dance Series at the Rubin Museum; coordinating Pentacle’s Arts Administration Internship Program during a period of rapid growth for the program; serving as one of the program administrators working directly with artists in the ART program; managing partnerships with fellow arts organizations like Dance/NYC; and developing and coordinating the Tour Ready Lab program.
 Being a dance and music artist herself helps inform her work with artists and better understand how to support their needs.
-In addition to her work at Pentacle, Quincie is a trampoline fitness instructor, the development associate of the Brooklyn Americana Music Festival, and a sewist.
+In addition to her work at Pentacle, Quincie performs with Parisian burlesque dance company The Cabaret Burlesque, sings and dances in the band Gentleman Brawlers, is a trampoline fitness instructor, and enjoys sewing clothes and rock climbing.

 Jacob Litvack